Dryland Training for Young Hockey Players

 If you want to elevate your game and increase your speed on the ice, focus on developing strength and power through resistance exercises and drills,

+First?
+Try running with a parachute.
 The COREFX Resistance Parachute and SKLZ Speed Sac allow you to maximize acceleration and top-end speed through progressive resistance and speed training.
 Resistance training helps you develop strength and power throughout your whole body.

 COREFX Resistance Parachute targets upper body while the SKLZ Speed Sac drills target the lower body with resistance.